Application deadline: 28 February 2019

 All PhDs in a relevant field at a Swedish university are welcome to apply.
 Priority will be given to those students that begun their studies after Jan 1 2018 or will begin before April 2019.
 Other students might be accepted if places become available.
 There will be a new call approximately one year after that.

-Please note that the first course, Applied Bioinformatics, typically starts at the end of May.
-Please mark that on your calendar even before you apply, and email the course coordinator, Lars Arvestad, or the Dean, if you think you might not be able to make it.
+Also note that the first course, Applied Bioinformatics, typically starts at the end of May.
+Please mark that on your calendar as well, and email the course coordinator, Lars Arvestad, or the Dean, if you think you might not be able to make it.

 Selection criteria include, the CV and the relevance of the research project.
 We will strive to have a broad national distribution of students as well as a good gender balance.

 You will submit your application electronically.
 You will be asked for the following:

 - Transcripts of your undergraduate courses, and a CV.

 - Your contact information, name and contact information of your supervisor, your starting date of your PhD and a short description of your knowledge of bioinformatics, mathematics, computer science, life science and programming.